widberg/fuel-map/README.md

 ```
 "In Area" coordinate system; up is north.

 Part of the map that is not "Out of Area" in freeride.
+Alpha 1.

 <pre>
           -Y | -65530.0